pmm4516/GCIS-123/README.md

 # GCIS-123

-Repo for SI practice problems for students in RIT GCIS 123.01 & 123.02
+Repo for SI practice problems for RIT students in GCIS 123

+DISCLAIMER:
+If this violates the law, federal or local, in any way, bite me.